-I chose FSU for my graduate education because Ashby Plant, the adviser I interviewed with and would eventually work with, was incredibly warm and welcoming in addition to being an unparalleled expert in the field of prejudice.
+I chose FSU for my graduate education because Ashby Plant, the advisor I interviewed with and would eventually work with, was incredibly warm and welcoming in addition to being an unparalleled expert in the field of prejudice.

 Motivation to pursue a graduate degree